nims11/IPod-Shuffle-4g/README.md

 This forces linux to delete the files permanently instead of moving them to the trash.
 Of course you can also use `shift + delete` to permanently delete files without this trick.

+#### Compress/Convert your music files
+([#11](https://github.com/nims11/IPod-Shuffle-4g/issues/11)) Shuffle is short on storage, and you might want to squeeze in more of your collection by sacrificing some bitrate off your files.
+In rarer cases, you might also possess music in formats not supported by your ipod.
+Although `ffmpeg` can handle almost all your needs, if you are looking for a friendly alternative, try [Soundconverter](http://soundconverter.org/).

 #### Use Rhythmbox to manage your music and playlists
 As described [in the blog post](https://nims11.wordpress.com/2013/10/12/ipod-shuffle-4g-under-linux/) you can use Rythmbox to sync your personal music library to your IPod